nbduke/puzzles/README.md

 ## Wordplay
 Wordplay is a collection of smaller interactive command-line applications that let you do interesting manipulations with words.
 You can:
 - Unscramble - Given an arbitrary string, find all words that can be constructed from its letters.
-You can also find anagrams of the whole string - basically, a word unscrambler.
+You can also find anagrams of the whole string.
 - Transform - Transform one word into another by changing, inserting, or deleting one letter at a time, producing a different English word with each change.